"If you see a stylus, they blew it," said Steve Jobs in 2010.

 3. It has a distinctly Surface-like keyboard

-Of course to use a tablet as big as the iPad Pro - let’s just reiterate that THIS HAS A 12.9-INCH SCREEN - you’ll be needing a proper keyboard.
-And it turns out that keyboard should look very, very similar to that of the Microsoft Surface Pro.
+Of course, to use a tablet as big as the iPad Pro - let’s just reiterate that THIS HAS A 12.9-INCH SCREEN - you’ll be needing a proper keyboard.
+And it turns out that the keyboard should look very, very similar to that of the Microsoft Surface Pro.

 4. It's faster than a laptop

-Inside the iPad Pro there’s a 3rd-gen, 64-bit A9X chip.
-According to Apple it has twice the memory bandwidth of the A8X chip found inside the iPad Air 2, twice the graphics performance and twice the storage performance speed.
+Inside the iPad Pro is a 3rd-gen, 64-bit A9X chip.
+According to Apple, it has twice the memory bandwidth of the A8X chip found inside the iPad Air 2, twice the graphics performance and twice the storage performance speed.
 Apple also says it will be 22 times faster than the first iPad.
 Because, obviously, you’re still using a first-gen iPad.

 Apple’s biggest claim for its performance is that it’s faster than 80% of the portable PCs sold in the past year.
 It’s hard to verify that claim either way, given that the phrase “portable PC” is somewhat vague, but we can at least assume that it’ll be pretty snappy in action.
 No word on how much RAM is inside it, though.